Fruit-fly study on circadian clock offers clues about Parkinson’s risk

 Share article via email

-An alarm clock is surrounded by various objects and shapes.
+A broken alarm clock is surrounded by various objects and shapes in this mortality illustration.

 Interfering with the circadian clock, or the body’s internal clock, may make dopaminergic neurons — the nerve cells that become progressively lost in Parkinson’s disease — more prone to damage at night, according to a study in fruit flies.